This Recipe includes

 This delicious meal is perfect for those long and lazy Sunday lunch with family and friends, or as a meal that you can make in advance the night before.
 It taste better the next day, you know!

-Beef stew with olives is lovely when served with rice, steamed potatoes, mashed potatoes or tagliatelle pasta.
+Beef daube stew is lovely when served with rice, steamed potatoes, mashed potatoes or tagliatelle pasta.
 (I usually have my rice cooker cooking at the same time.)

 But there are many other accompaniments that go very well with beef stew, such as brown rice, green lentils, polenta, or even bulgur.

-Yes, beef stew with black olives is one of those recipes that tastes better the next day.
+Beef daube stew is one of those recipes that tastes better the next day.
 You can easily put aside portions in a container and put in the freezer.
 Let it cool, and then place in an airtight glass container.

 - 1 kg of beef chunk cut into medium-sized portions